CEEMS Exporter

 along with other apps that can be used to proxy in-band requests to Redfish.
 This

-proxy can be deployed on a management node that has access to BMC network and use it
+proxy can be deployed on a management node that has access to the BMC network and use it

 as the external_url